 - After review by GPS, successful candidates will be contacted by GPS with an official "Offer of Admission".

 - Candidates are then required to respond to their offer of admission on-line using your uApply account.

 Visit the McGill Student Accounts' Graduate Tuition & Fees page.

 Additional fees apply to certain cohorts of School/Applied Psychology students due to the use of the ECP Assessment Materials Resource Centre (AMRC).
-Visit the AMRC page to view user fees.
+Visit the AMRC page to view the list of courses with user fees.

 Jump back to main School/Applied Child Psychology program page.